hpanno/CADworkflow/HowTo.md

 	2. In Arc
 		- Pull in your version of the Roads layer from TRN.
 		- Start Editing > Click Reconcile (favor by object; favor the Target Version) > Make edits > Save edits after each edit 		made.
-		- Create a backup of this newest version of the roads layer > Export to Y://_data>Transportation.
+		- Create a backup of this newest version of the roads layer.
+Replace the current "ROADS_ALL" features class in Y:\\_data\Transportation\TRN_ROADS_ALL.gdb\ROADS_ALL with the newst version that was jsut edited.

 		CAL FIRE to CAD
 		- In Y:\_data\SLU\SLU_CAD\Mastermap.gdb\Extent delete the current roads that the CAD system is using.